YuMengJie001/ML_Cyber/README.md

    ps:you need noticed that the 'filePath' ends with'/', don't forget to add this '/'.

 3. During the code running process, three models(model_X=2.h5,model_X=4.h5,model_X=10.h5)  will be generated, which will be used in our code later.
 So after generating the models, download these models from Jupyter to your local folder.
-This folder should be consistent with 'filePath'.In other word, you need to use the folder where you saved the data and the initial model.(Of course, if you have already downloaded models I uploaded, you don't need to worry about these, just run the code directly)
+This folder should be consistent with 'filePath'.In other word, you need to use the folder where you saved the data and the initial model to store these models.(Of course, if you have already downloaded models I uploaded, you don't need to worry about these, just run the code directly)

 finally, you do all the thing , just run the code, and waiting for the result